Consumer medicine information

 Special populations.

-The efficacy of tirzepatide was not impacted by age, gender, race, ethnicity, region, or by baseline BMI, HbA1c, diabetes duration and level of renal function impairment.
+In adult patients with type 2 diabetes, the efficacy of tirzepatide was not impacted by age, gender, race, ethnicity, region, or by baseline BMI, HbA1c, diabetes duration and level of renal function impairment.

 5.2 Pharmacokinetic Properties